View Current

 (14) The Vice-Chancellor and Chief Executive Officer, consistent with the Vice-Chancellor Functions Rule, makes this Policy.

-(15) The Policy Administrator of this Policy, the Chief Operating Officer (COO), is authorised to make minor administrative updates to this Policy.
+(15) The Rule/Policy Administrator of this Policy, the Chief Operating Officer (COO), is authorised to make minor administrative updates to this Policy.

 Compliance